 Facebook Groups have a ton of benefits for your business, but they can also grow your email list.

 Create a private Facebook Group with the entry requirement that you need to be a subscriber of your email list to join.

-You can include that criteria in your group description.
+Do the same for your Facebook group.
 As your group grows, so will your email list — the larger the number, the more social proof, and the more people will want to be a part of it.

 LinkedIn will import the image from the landing page, allowing you to display your call to action in a visual format as well.

-This can convert visitors of your LinkedIn profile.
+This can convert visitors who are visiting your LinkedIn profile.

 Join active groups in your industry:

 Then, contribute and add value to the group members before sharing your opt-in offer or call to action to join your email list.

 You can find groups on LinkedIn by searching for them in the search bar.
 There will be an option to filter your search results to groups only.